-Unlike in the past, the number of miles you drive can now impact what you pay for your auto insurance policy.
-Previously, low-mileage drivers had few opportunities to receive cheaper car insurance.
+The number of miles you drive has an impact on how much you pay for your auto insurance policy.
+Until recently, low-mileage drivers had few opportunities to receive cheaper car insurance.
 With the advent of new technology — and broader changes to the driving habits of many Americans — more car insurance companies are offering opportunities for low-mileage drivers to save money.
-But the concept can vary considerably based on your insurance company and even your state.
-Let's break down some of the ways you can save on car insurance including simple low mileage discounts, telematics, and usage-based insurance companies.
-Here's our guide to car insurance as a low mileage driver.
+But these opportunities can vary based on your insurance company (and even your location).